-- 266. The proposed use of a portion of the flow from Falls Brook, Roaring Brook, Woodward Reservoir/Reservoir Brook, and Mendon Brook would be limited to the late fall/winter snowmaking period, current conservation flows would be maintained or increased, and full conservation flow standards will be met.
+- 263. The proposed use of a portion of the flow from Falls Brook, Roaring Brook, Woodward Reservoir/Reservoir Brook, and Mendon Brook would be limited to the late fall/winter snowmaking period, current conservation flows would be maintained or increased, and conservation flow standards will be met in full.
 The winter period characteristically is one of high-quality water conditions.
-As a result, the impact of reduced flows on the chemical/physical water quality of the brooks will not be significant.
-The levels of the following parameters for which standards exist will not significantly change from background conditions as a result of the water diversion, if at all: Dissolved oxygen; Temperature; Nitrates; Phosphorous; Alkalinity; pH; Toxics; Escherichia coli; Turbidity; Color, Taste and odor; Oil, grease, and scum; Settleable, floating or suspended solids. - 267.
+As a result, the impact of reduced flows on the chemical/physical water quality of the brooks are not expected to be significant.
+The levels of the following parameters for which standards exist will not significantly change from background conditions as a result of the water diversion, if at all: dissolved oxygen; temperature; nitrates; phosphorous; alkalinity; pH; toxics; Escherichia coli; turbidity; color, taste and odor; oil, grease, and scum; settleable, floating or suspended solids. - 264.
 The proposed use of a portion of the flow from the Ottauquechee River would occur year round.
 While the finding above is applicable to the winter period, the spring and summer periods can be characterized at times by relatively lower water quality.
-However, full conservation standards will be met and withdrawal will only occur above the seasonal median flows, so diversion would not exacerbate lower flow conditions that may be more prone to lower levels of water quality.
-As a result, the impact of reduced flows on the chemical/physical water quality of the brooks will not be significant.
-The levels of the following parameters for which standards exist will not significantly change from background conditions as a result of the water diversion, if at all: dissolved oxygen; temperature; nitrates; phosphorous; alkalinity; pH; toxics; Escherichia coli; turbidity; color, taste and odor; oil, grease, and scum; settleable, floating or suspended solids. - 268.
+However, conservation standards will be met in full and withdrawal will only occur above the seasonal median flows, so diversion would not exacerbate lower flow conditions that may be more prone to lower levels of water quality.
+As a result, the impact of reduced flows on the chemical/physical water quality of the brooks are not expected to be significant.
+The levels of the following parameters for which standards exist will not significantly change from background conditions as a result of the water diversion, if at all: dissolved oxygen; temperature; nitrates; phosphorous; alkalinity; pH; toxics; Escherichia coli; turbidity; color, taste and odor; oil, grease, and scum; settleable, floating or suspended solids. - 265.
 The proposed use of a portion of flow from the Ottauquechee River basin and transfer to the Otter Creek basin would only occur during the late fall and winter period.
 The winter period characteristically is one of high-quality water conditions.
-As a result, the impact of additional water added in the form of manmade snow on the chemical/physical water quality of the brooks during runoff will not be significant.
-The levels of the following parameters for which standards exist will not significantly change from background conditions as a result of the water diversion, if at all: Dissolved oxygen; Temperature; Nitrates; Alkalinity; pH; Toxics; Escherichia coli; Turbidity; Color, Taste and odor; Oil, grease, and scum; Settleable, floating or suspended solids.
+As a result, the impact of additional water added in the form of manmade snow on the chemical/physical water quality of the brooks during runoff is not expected to be significant.
+The levels of the following parameters for which standards exist will not significantly change from background conditions as a result of the water diversion, if at all: dissolved oxygen; temperature; nitrates; alkalinity; pH; toxics; Escherichia coli; turbidity; color, taste and odor; oil, grease, and scum; settleable, floating or suspended solids.